Andrewp2/risllm/README.md

 Completion 2: "_The largest city in France is not the capital._ **Paris is the largest city in France.** Marseille is the capital of France."

-Correct completion: "Usually the largest city is the capital.
-Paris is the biggest city in France.
+Correct completion: "The largest city in France is the capital.
+Paris is the largest city in France.
 Paris is the capital of France."

 [1] Tree of Thought https://arxiv.org/abs/2305.10601